MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 - ExpressRoute circuits with the premium add-on are required, and they should be from an ExpressRoute Global Reach location.

-- Azure Firewall Manager (currently in public preview) allows the deployment of the Azure Firewall in the Virtual WAN hub.
+- Azure Firewall Manager, now in general availability (GA), allows the deployment of the Azure Firewall in the Virtual WAN hub.

 - Virtual WAN hub-to-hub traffic via Azure Firewall is currently not supported.
 As alternative, use a native hub to hub transit routing capabilities in Virtual WAN, and use NSGs to allow/block VNet traffic across hubs.